rust-lang/rfcs/text/0000-rust-crate-ownership.md

  - **Experiment**: This was an experiment by a team, intended to be picked up by users to better inform API design (or whatever), without a long-term commitment to maintainership.
 Example: [failure](https://crates.io/crates/failure)
  - **Deprecated**: This used to be an “intentional artifact” (or experiment/internal use) but isn’t anymore.
 Example: [rustc-serialize](https://crates.io/crates/rustc-serialize)
  - **Placeholder**: Not a functional crate, used for holding on to the name of an official tool, etc. Example: [rustup](https://crates.io/crates/rustup)
  - **Expatriated**: This may have been an “intentional artifact”, and still is intended to be used by external users, but is no longer intended to be official.
+In such cases the crate is no longer owned/managed by the Rust project.
 Example: [rand](https://crates.io/crates/rand)

 ## Policy